webysther/jellyfin-sdk-python/README.md

     URL/Items?recursive=true&includeItemTypes=Playlist
 ```

-Lots of problems happens in the server or behavior not in documentation,
+Lots of problems happens in the api server or behavior not in documentation,
-in this way you have data to open a issue in jellyfin.
+in this way you have data to open a [issue in jellyfin](https://github.com/jellyfin/jellyfin/issues).

 ### Login